 - Travel hub

-- Very high private debt levels (80% of GDP)
+- Very high household debt levels (80% of GDP)

 - Erosion of price competitiveness due to increasing labour costs